simonmichael/hledger_site/src/faq.md

 ### What's accounting ?

-[Accounting](https://en.wikipedia.org/wiki/Accounting) means keeping track of the flow and whereabouts of things you value, such as money or time.
+[Accounting](https://en.wikipedia.org/wiki/Accounting) means keeping track of the flow and whereabouts of things you value, such as money or time, and using this information for insight, planning and decision-making.
 Here's hledger's [Accounting concepts](accounting.html) page and [Accounting links](accounting.html#accounting-links).